s-kybound/NSFattendancebot/README.md

 /test - Returns the particulars you have in the system.

+/documentation - Shows the GitHub page of the bot.

 /adminaccess - Password protected.
 Grants superadmin or admin access if successful.

 /longtermabsence - For long-duration leaves or events such as overseas exercise.
 Use on first and last day of leave.

 /poke - ADMIN command.
 Reminds anyone who hasn't entered attendance to do so.

-/getsimpleps - ADMIN command.
-Returns total and present strength.

-/getfullps - ADMIN command.
+/getps - ADMIN command.
 Returns name and reasoning of those absent.

 /holiday - ADMIN command.
 DEACTIVATES autoattendance for the day by assigning everyone(who hasn't replied) a HOLIDAY value.